ruglawy/iiq-exchange-integration/README.md

-# IIQ Exchange Onboarding Guide
+# SailPoint IdentityIQ Exchange Onboarding Guide

 > This guide will go through the steps of onboarding Exchange onto IdentityIQ, starting from the very scratch of installing Windows Server.
 >